Flying-Saga/BB_ReferEarnBot/README.md

 - Publish approved withdrawals in the public channel.

 ### 4. Messaging Features
+- Admins can send messages directly to a user by ID (supports all message types: text, images, videos, documents, etc).
+- Admins can reply to user support messages directly from the bot.

+### 5. Broadcast Feature
 - Admins can send broadcast any type messages to all users.
-- Admins can send messages directly to a user by ID (supports all message types: text, images, videos, documents, etc).
+- Broadcast supports all message types: text, images, videos, documents, etc.
+- Admin can check broadcast status, with refresh inline buttton.

-### 5. Advanced Settings & Configurability
+### 6. Advanced Settings & Configurability
 **Admin can edit bot settings directly from the bot or from the web based admin-panel.**
 - Configurable settings:
   - Referral bonus amount